TheBarret/Mechanical-Motion-Primitives/README.md

         output_min:   Optional[float]   # None = unbounded output
         output_max:   Optional[float]

-CompositePrimitive back-propagates output constraints to compute input_domain: the range of motor inputs that keeps every intermediate stage within its physical bounds.
+`CompositePrimitive` back-propagates output constraints to compute `input_domain`:
+    the range of motor inputs that keeps every intermediate stage within its physical bounds.

-For monotonic invertible prefix chains this is exact; for non-monotonic stages it falls back conservatively.
-Non-invertible stages (Governor) are skipped during back-propagation as their bounds constrain output only.
+For monotonic invertible prefix chains this is exact;
+    for non-monotonic stages it falls back conservatively.
+Non-invertible stages (Governor) are skipped during
+    back-propagation as their bounds constrain output only.

 # Governor

-Wraps any primitive and clamps its output to [min_val, max_val].
-Inserting a Governor permanently sets is_invertible = False on the entire chain.
+Wraps any primitive and clamps its output to `[min_val, max_val]`.
+Inserting a Governor permanently sets `is_invertible = False` on the entire chain.
 Clamping is a lossy
 operation: information destroyed at the limits cannot be recovered.

 Governor bounds are output constraints only.
 The input is unconstrained: the motor